HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 #- Visitors
 ---

-I’m a last year astronomy student at Universidad Nacional de La Plata and open source enthusiast.
+I’m a last-year astronomy student at Universidad Nacional de La Plata and open-source enthusiast.